falcosecurity/falcosidekick/README.md

   (default: false)
-- **CUSTOMFIELDS** : a list of comma separated custom fields to add to falco, if the value starts with % the relative env var is used events, syntax is "key:value,key:value" **MUTUALTLSFILESPATH**: path which will be used to stored certs and key for mutual tls authentication (default: "/etc/certs")
+- **CUSTOMFIELDS** : a list of comma separated custom fields to add to falco, if the value starts with % the relative env var is used events, syntax is "key:value,key:value"
+- **TEMPLATEDFIELDS** : templated fields are added to falco events and metrics, it uses Go template + output_fields values
+- **BRACKETREPLACER** : if not empty, the brackets in keys of Output Fields are replaced
+- **MUTUALTLSFILESPATH**: path which will be used to stored certs and key for mutual tls authentication (default: "/etc/certs")
 - **SLACK_WEBHOOKURL** : Slack Webhook URL (ex: https://hooks.slack.com/services/XXXX/YYYY/ZZZZ)
 - **SLACK_CHANNEL** : Slack Channel (optionnal)
 - **SLACK_FOOTER** : Slack footer